rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 :arrow_forward: KEY TAKEAWAYS

+- We will install `Terminator` which has tabs, logging, and many other plugins.
 - Ubuntu ships with the Bourne Again Shell (BASH).
 - We are going to install zsh and set it as the default shell.
 - Then we will install Oh-My-ZSH and configure it for awsomeness.